YaxuanSeanZhang/yaxuanseanzhang.github.io/content/project/gender-travel/index.md

 ---
-title: Example Project
+title: Gender Discrepancies in Mobility Patterns
 summary: An example of using the in-built project page.
 tags:
-  - Machine Learning
+  - Mobility
+  - ML & Stats
   - Research
 date: '2016-04-27T00:00:00Z'